-6. Site structure
+#11.
+Keep Site structure Simple

 A site built on a structure provides good user experience.
 It helps visitor and search engines in finding relevant information.
 Beside this, internal linking of related products and other pages of your store helps to easily index pages of your ecommerce site.
 Proper structured websites help search engine crawlers to find your site pages.

-Recently, Google announced minor SEO benefit for website that implement HTTPs for transfer.
+Google announced minor SEO benefit for website that implement HTTPs for transfer.
 Ecommerce sites have to apply HTTPs not only for Google, but for its users too.

 Canonical Tags are for search engines to define a page and avoid considering duplication of that page.
 Here are some examples:

 Search Engine Bots consider all these pages as different from others.
 But these are single pages.
 To define to the search engine that it’s a single page you have to put Canonical Tags and point to one page.
-The best example is: https://www.example.com/

 The last “/” sign indicates to the search engine that the URL path has come to an end.